ALBERTA, Oil patch liabilities “hundreds of billions”. Means ALL Canadians will pay. Or . . .

 - you could change “Oil” to “Seeds”, the story is the same.

-- we are fighting like hell to create a different story, if you change “Oil” to “Water”.
+- we are fighting hard to create a different story, when you change “Oil” to “Water”.

 In short, Kevin Taft has documented a widely-used template.
 The corporatocracy uses it.
 It’s to our benefit to understand, and to apply it in our struggles.
 Postings related to “Oil” only: